freespirit/pdfsearch-zed/README.md

 -   Manual index building is required before first use
 -   Currently supports only single PDF documents
--   Requires external services (Qdrant and OpenAI)
+-   Requires external services (OpenAI)

 -   TBD: Why do we need to provide the document path in the extension settings if we build the DB manually?